codevalley/percept/README.md

-# Backfeed API
+# Percept API

-Backfeed is a web application designed to help individuals improve their self-awareness by collecting anonymous feedback from their peers.
+Percept is a web application designed to help individuals improve their self-awareness by collecting anonymous feedback from their peers.
 This repository contains the backend API implemented using Flask and MongoDB.

 ## Features